joereddington/joereddington.github.io/_posts/2025-01-10-how-long-does-marking-take.markdown

     </div>

     <div class="form-group">
-        <label>How many minutes should the marker spend down the marks and any personal feedback?</label>
+        <label>How many minutes should the marker spend writing down the marks and any personal feedback?</label>
         <input type="number" id="feedbackTime" value="15">
     </div>